-For organ transplant researchers looking to develop signatures pre- and post-transplant that may help determine risk of rejection and improve transplant efficiency, the nCounter Human Organ Transplant Panel comprehensively profiles 770 genes across 37 pathways to identify biomarkers for rejection, uncover the mechanisms of tissue damage, and monitor toxicities brought on by immunosuppressive drugs.
+For organ transplant researchers looking to develop signatures pre- and post-transplant that may help determine risk of rejection and improve the understanding of transplant biology, the nCounter Human Organ Transplant Panel comprehensively profiles 770 genes across 37 pathways to identify biomarkers for rejection, uncover the mechanisms of tissue damage, and study toxicities brought on by immunosuppressive drugs.

-- Monitor the immune response to transplanted tissue and analyze pathways involved in immunosuppression
+- Study the immune response to transplanted tissue and analyze pathways involved in immunosuppression

-- Identify biomarkers for organ rejection and tissue damage for kidney, heart, liver, and lung
+- Discover biomarkers for organ rejection and tissue damage for kidney, heart, liver, and lung

 - Understand mechanisms behind drug-induced toxicity

-- Detect BK Polyomavirus, Cytomegalovirus, and Epstein-Barr virus
+- Identify BK Polyomavirus, Cytomegalovirus, and Epstein-Barr virus

 - Quantify the relative abundance of different immune cells